wp-plugins/free-live-chat-support/readme.txt

 Highly customizable look and feel design

-Geo-location data for users -- know where your visitors are from.
+Geo-location data for users -- know where your visitors are from!

 Ban users by IP also unblock them as you need